citizenchris099/bddtests/README.md

 # bddtests
-Example bddtest suite
-Imports my pagelibrary as a dependency.
-It is my feeling that test suites (such as this) and the page object libraries they use should be independed.
-In this way the page object library can theoretically be used by any testser / test suite.
+Example bddtest suite Imports my page library as a dependency.
+It is my feeling that test suites (such as this) and the page object libraries they use should be independent.
+In this way the page object library can theoretically be used by any tester / test suite.